2016-17 Annual Ministry Report – OVERVIEW

 In the meantime, we don’t want you to have to wait until January to see how God has been meeting young people on campus and at camp.
 Below you’ll find an overview of the stories to come as well as statistical snapshots of our ministry.

 As Brandon began to follow Jesus, he gained the courage to bring a word of encouragement to 100 students at an InterVarsity Undergraduate KCF (Korean Christian Fellowship) retreat.

 Cindy gives a youth pastor’s perspective on Radiate, an annual winter retreat at InterVarsity Pioneer Camp Ontario that has an unusual twist.

 Walk through Toronto with Priscilla, a high school student from Nova Scotia whose participation in the annual March Break Mission trip changed her perspective on studying architecture.

-The Rev. Dr. Brett Cane paints a picture of InterVarsity at McGill in the 1960s and how it has since shaped his journey with Jesus.
+The Rev. Dr. Brett Cane paints a picture of InterVarsity at McGill in the 1960s and how it has shaped his journey with Jesus since.

 Spending a week immersed in the life of Jesus inspired Elisha, a student at the University of Manitoba, to spend her summer at camp.

 Nina shares what she learned as a first-time cabin leader at InterVarsity Pioneer Camp Pacific.